Thank you for coming to our first of three workshops on tests of change!

 Read the agenda here.
 (Word)

 Following introductions from the six test of change sites (Perth and Castle Huntly, Low Moss and Greenock, Shoots, Grampian) the group did a SWOT exercise in local and then professional groups.
-Key issues included resource and the potential impact of, as yet unknown, levels of need.
+Key issues included resources and the potential impact of, as yet unknown, levels of need.
 The potential for the development of more effective, integrated services was also clearly recognised with enthusiasm.

 - SWOT Write-up (Word)